ravewillow6383/tic-tac-toe/README.md

 # tic-tac-toe

-This is a game played in your command line.
-I wrote it in python 3.
+This is a game played in your command line written in Python 3.7.3.

-The game board is diplayed in a 3 X 3 pattern which I build by nesting three lists inside of a list.
+The game board is diplayed in a 3 X 3 pattern of nested lists.

 The board spots are labeled left to right, top to bottom.
 Like so: